isaracorp/Toolkit-Samples/README.md

 * `rainbow` &mdash; Generate keys, sign a file's data, and verify a signature using the Rainbow algorithm.
 * `rng` &mdash; Generate pseudorandom bytes using HMAC-DRBG.
+* `samwise` &mdash; Agree on a shared secret using an optimized variant of Frodo.
 * `sidh` &mdash; Agree on a shared secret using Supersingular Isogeny Diffie-Hellman.
 * `sike` &mdash; Generate keys, encapsulate and decapsulate data using